anvitsaxena/CMPE-277/README.md

 Assignment 3: Farm IOT App
 An android application that makes use of Broadcast Receiver to create a IOT based Farm application.

+Assignment 4: AsyncTaskDemo
+An Android application that uses a concept of Async Task in Android to display random generated values in a ScrollView.